Why is Wink switching to a subscription service?

 Wink is constantly working with top security researchers around the world, as well as each of our partners to improve the security of our devices and the devices we connect with.
 Making our products more secure is not a one-time event.
 It’s a constantly evolving process that we are committed to continually improving.

-Wink is constantly testing and auditing the security of our platform.
-We make frequent updates to the Wink app and Hub to ensure you have the latest security.
-We’ll alert you in the app when an update is needed.
-For critical updates, we may push the update automatically so you don’t have to worry about it.
+Wink is constantly testing and auditing the security of our system.
+We make frequent updates to the Wink platform to ensure it is safe and secure.
+Regardless of whether you have an active Wink Subscription or a free account, we will automatically push critical updates so you don’t have to worry about it.

 How can I help protect my home network?